 Benefits of Dual Diagnosis Treatment

-People who participate in substance abuse treatment programs at Gateway Foundation learn skills they can use to address real-world situations, including practical techniques for navigating interpersonal relationships and making more satisfying life choices.
+People who participate in substance abuse treatment programs at Gateway learn skills they can use to address real-world situations, including practical techniques for navigating interpersonal relationships and making more satisfying life choices.
 Our clients walk away with concrete strategies that help them feel better, improve relationships with loved ones, and work toward their goals.
 Moreover, our collaborative and patient-centered approach builds motivation to change behavior and increases confidence in making positive changes.

 What the Research Says